cloudtrust/keycloak-rest-api-extensions/README.md

 This module implementents extensions to keycloak's REST API.
 Currently implemented functions are:

+* admin
-* credentials: gets a list of users credentials
+  * gets a list of users credentials
+  * delete a credential
+* account : Fix a bug with CORS

 Currently works under keycloak 4.8.3.Final